ApryseSDK/pdftron-flutter/README.md

     }

     // If the widget was removed from the tree while the asynchronous platform
-    // message was in flight, we want to discard the reply rather than calling
+    // message was in flight, you want to discard the reply rather than calling
     // setState to update our non-existent appearance. if (!mounted) return;